JamesNurdin/ECO-LEAF/timelog.md

 ### 19th December
 * *1 Hour* Organised work that needs that has been completed, works that needs to be done and work that could be done.
 * *2 Hours* Continued on with the precision agriculture example, in particular got the infrastructure started by allowing for plots to be constructed, where each plot is a rectangular grid with a node attached to the perimeter for the fog node.
-* *3 Hours* Continued on with the infrastructure, createtd the core nodes and setup the power domains and necessary ground work to apply the application tomorrow.
+* *3 Hours* Continued on with the infrastructure, created the core nodes and set up the power domains and necessary ground-work to apply the application tomorrow.
+### 20th December
+* *1 Hour* After working on a new small example before tomorrow's meeting, a bug was found due to the fact when a node is removed from the power domain, the power source still powering it never is notified and still thinks its apart of the power domain, a fix has been made that removes the node from the power source and vice versa.